cyk990422/BoPR/README.md

 # New Version is coming !
-# ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images
+# ReBaR: Reference-Based Reasoning for Robust Pose Estimation from Monocular Images (Pattern Recognition)

 This is the official repository of the ReBaR.